-Starting a new diet in 2020?
+Starting a new diet?
 Julie Enga, dietitian at Wellmark Blue Cross and Blue Shield, has a few simple words of advice: “Don’t go on a diet.”

 Why not?
 After all, weight loss may help you live a healthier life.
 While Enga agrees, she adds, “fixating on weight loss often leads you down the wrong path.”